tcarland/scala-parseopts/README.md

 [INFO] ------------------------------------------------------------------------
 ```

-Note that the POM currently sets the artifactId version with a variable which
+Note that the POM currently sets the *artifactId* version with a variable which
 causes Maven to throw a *Warning* that `version` contains an expression.
 This
 is a known cross-compile issue with Scala binary versions and maven.

-This project
-was tested with the following versions:
+This project was tested with the following versions:
 - Maven 3.6.3
-- Java 1.8, Java 11
+- Java 1.8, Java 1.11
-- Scala 2.12, 2.13
+- Scala 2.11, 2.12, 2.13

 ## Using ParseOpts